jayv519/Visualizing-and-Analyzing-Suicide-Related-Trends-R-and-Canva-/README.md

 Decision Tree made using Canva.png: Decision Tree graphic that was created using Canva

-NSDUH-2021-codebook.pdf: Codebook provided by NSDUH (I reviewed this to select variables for analysis)
+NSDUH-2021-codebook.pdf: Codebook provided by SAMHSA (I reviewed this to select variables for analysis)